qiime/Topiary-Explorer/user_guide/source/topiaryexplorer_window.rst

 Data table tab pane
 ===================
 The data table tab pane contains tables for each of the data files that can be used in TopiaryExplorer.
+An example of using this functionality is covered in the `database connectivity tutorial <./database_connectivity.html>`_.

 These panes are: